 How can I register for this course?

-Students may register online or call the National Safety Council at (800) 210-6407 from 8 a.m. to 6:30 p.m.
+Students may call the National Safety Council at (800) 210-6407 from 8 a.m. to 6:30 p.m.
 Monday through Friday, or 8 a.m. to 2 p.m.
 Saturday (EST).
 When you call in, we will provide choices for where and when our classes are offered, and assist you with registering for a class.

 What do I need to bring to class with me?

 Students will need to bring a photo id, such as their driver’s license, work ID, school ID etc, printed confirmation notice from email if registered online, and a pen or a pencil.

 What if I have special needs such as physical, language, etc.?